Ferg-Lab/integrin_molgen/README.md

 `conda env create -f environment.yml --prefix $INSTALL_LOCATION`

 Note: [git lfs](https://git-lfs.com) is used for storing files in this repository.
-To download the intermediate all-atom PDB files, it may be better simply download the entire repository `download zip` link under `Code` option if `git lfs clone` or `git clone` doesn't work because of file size restrictions.
+To download the intermediate all-atom PDB files, it may be to better simply download the entire repository using `download zip` link under `Code` option if `git lfs clone` or `git clone` doesn't work because of file size restrictions.

 ---